Trailer VIN Lookup

 1) On the Bumper official website, feed in a trailer’s VIN and click Search.

-2) Unlock the report when ready, and it will consist of 15 different categories covering all the major events of a vehicle throughout its lifespan.
+2) Unlock the report when completed.
+It consists of 15 different categories covering the major events of a vehicle throughout its lifespan.

 Method 3 – EpicVIN

 Founded in 2012, EpicVIN is a leading NMVTIS-approved vehicle data provider.
-It offers truthful and up-to-date vehicle history reports and highlights valuable information such as the odometer readings, previous owners, damages, accidents, recalls, photos, title information, and more.
+It offers truthful and up-to-date vehicle history reports with valuable information such as the odometer readings, previous owners, damages, accidents, recalls, photos, title information, and more.

 1) Head over to the EpicVIN homepage.